mozilla/fxa/README.md

 It's possible to debug a running node process using a variety of debuggers (see the [node debugging docs](https://nodejs.org/en/docs/guides/debugging-getting-started/) for details).

+We have also extensively documented working with the [FxA code-base using VS Code](https://mozilla.github.io/ecosystem-platform/docs/fxa-engineering/vscode-development).

 #### Debugging a server

 In the case of Firefox Accounts, the `pm2` process manager complicates setup a bit.
 Here's one approach that works: